 A study of cartoon illustration and all its uses in the commercial art field.
-From print advertising and editorial art, through film or computer animation, this course emphasizes the development of characters and the creation Continued of personalities.
+From print advertising and editorial art, through film or computer animation, this course emphasizes the development of characters and the creation of personalities.
 There is, in this course, a review and practice of basic drawing techniques to create human, animal or object cartoons.
 There is also a series of projects in a variety of cartoon illustration outlets such as greeting cards, book illustrations, story boards, game layouts, packaging, etc. Along with the work with humorous, exaggerated, or satirical drawings, this class will also explore computer animation, special effects and multi media applications.
 Two hours lecture, two hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.

-ART 176A-B - 3 Units Introduction to Desktop Publishing
+ART 176A-D - 3 Units Desktop Publishing Using QuarkXpress

-(Same as Business Data Processing 176A-B)
+(Same as Business Data Processing 176A-D)

-An introduction to the world of desktop publishing using personal computers.
-The student will learn how to select computer and software for IBM PC, Macintosh and similar systems which allow desktop publishing.
-The student shall experience layout, design, typesetting, and integrated software packages which allow desktop publishing for advertising, newsletters and other areas.
+Desktop publishing using the current version of QuarkXpress.
+The student will learn how to combine word processing documents, typesetting, page layout, drawing, image control, color control, and document construction in a single program, to create other promotional materials.
 Two hours lecture and two hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.

-ART 177A-B - 3 Units Computer Graphic Design Portfolio Studio (Same as Business Data Processing 177A-B)
+ART 177A-B - 3 Units Graphic Design Principles on the Computer (Same as Business Data Processing 177A-B)